staltz/easy-ssb-pub/README.md

 [Secure Scuttlebutt](https://scuttlebutt.nz) (SSB) is an impressive peer-to-peer network that can be used for metadata, identity, and particularly, messaging.
 SSB is an ideal protocol for a social network.
 There is already a social network on SSB, called [Patchwork](https://github.com/ssbc/patchwork).

 However, to join the wider SSB network, you must get a dedicated invitation from a "Pub" server.
 Also, hosting a Pub server is not the easiest task.
 In order to improve adoption of SSB, this project makes it easy to deploy an SSB Pub.
-Once the Pub is running, it has a light frontend page where anyone can get freely request a fresh invitation.
+Once the Pub is running, it has a light frontend page where anyone can freely request a fresh invitation.

 ## Visit one of these